Inherited Car Registration: Probate and Title Transfer Guide

 The four ways a vehicle changes hands at death

 Probate is the default.
-A court validates the will (or applies intestate-succession rules), names a personal representative, and issues letters testamentary.
-Probate adds 4-12 months and court fees.
-States have built three workarounds: small-estate affidavit, TOD title, and joint ownership with right of survivorship.
+A court validates the will (or applies intestate-succession rules), names a personal representative, and issues letters testamentary or letters of administration.
+Probate adds 4-12 months and court fees, and in most states it is overkill for a single used car.
+That is why every state has built at least one workaround: a small-estate affidavit, a transfer-on-death (TOD) title, or joint ownership with right of survivorship.

 Advertisement